-Brand Names: Sandostatin, Sandostatin LAR Depot
+Brand Names: Bynfezia, Mycapssa, SandoSTATIN, SandoSTATIN LAR Depot

-- What is octreotide (Sandostatin LAR)?
+- What is octreotide?

-- How should I use octreotide (Sandostatin LAR)?
+- How should I use octreotide?

-- What happens if I miss a dose (Sandostatin LAR)?
+- What happens if I miss a dose?

-- What happens if I overdose (Sandostatin LAR)?
+- What happens if I overdose?

-- What other drugs will affect octreotide (Sandostatin LAR)?
+- What other drugs will affect octreotide?

 - Where can I get more information?

-What is octreotide (Sandostatin LAR)?
+What is octreotide?

 Octreotide is a man-made protein that is similar to a hormone in the body called somatostatin.
 Octreotide lowers many substances in the body such as insulin and glucagon (involved in regulating blood sugar), growth hormone, and chemicals that affect digestion.

-Stop using octreotide and get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-- slow or irregular heartbeats;
+- slow or uneven heartbeats;

-Less serious side effects may include:
+Common side effects may include:

-- constipation; or
+- headache, back pain; or